WinThant16/WinThant16/README.md

 ### CS @ UCR

-👋 Hello!
-I'm Win, a Computer Science undergrad at the University of California, Riverside.
-I'm passionate about coding, problem-solving, and learning new technologies.
+👋 Currently I'm a Computer Science undergrad at the University of California, Riverside.

 ---